Spotlight On the places we love

 This picturesque ruined castle in Wiltshire may be peaceful today, but behind its tranquillity lies a tumultuous past.
 Over the course of its 700 year history the castle has witnessed immense wealth, scandal, murder, imprisonment, debt and, finally, ruin.

-Spotlight On Tintagel Castle
+Spotlight on Tintagel Castle

 "We love crashing waves and mysterious coves, so this is our kind of beach."
 With atmospheric ruins on the headland, a fascinating museum and a beach to explore, discover why Tintagel Castle in Cornwall should be on your list of places to visit.

-Spotlight On Belsay Hall, Castle and Gardens
+Spotlight On Goodrich Castle

-Spotlight On Stokesay Castle
+Spotlight on Stokesay Castle

 Although Stokesay owes its preservation to sympathetic conservation and its surprisingly peaceful history, Stokesay has seen its share of drama.
 Its first owner drowned and another went bankrupt - discover what else in instore at this unusual castle.